USEPA/CIP-service/README.md

 At this time hosting options for deploying the CIP-service bundles are quite varied ranging from Windows desktops to Linux servers to cloud hosting.
 As such a single compose environment is challenging to present.
 To accommodate this the project uses a jinja2 template combined with varied profile configurations to dynamically generate the needed compose and dockerfile artifacts that drive each bundle.

-To keep things simple the project promotes two general approaches, a complete local desktop Docker installation and a cloud option where the engine components are hosted in the EPA cloud.
+To keep things simple the project promotes two general approaches, a complete local desktop containerized installation and a cloud option where the engine components are hosted in the EPA cloud.

 __Local Desktop__